• FILTRATION

 The steps described here generally apply to most pump uses.
 And they even apply to those that are permanently installed.

-Place the Pump as Close to Water Level as Possible.
+Place Close to the Water Level

 Place water pumps in the best possible area.
 That will be nearest to the surface of the water it is going to pump out.
 This way, it can function efficiently and be most effective.